NerdHiveIndustries/pollinate/README.md

 You can optionally not include Clearance:

-    suspenders app --clearance false
+    pollinate app --clearance false

 Dependencies
 ------------

-Some gems included in Suspenders have native extensions.
-You should have GCC installed on your machine before generating an app with Suspenders.
+Some gems included in Pollinate have native extensions.
+You should have GCC installed on your machine before generating an app with Pollinate.

 If you're running OS X, we recommend the [GCC OSX installer](https://github.com/kennethreitz/osx-gcc-installer).

 We use [Capybara Webkit](https://github.com/thoughtbot/capybara-webkit) for full-stack Javascript integration testing.
-It requires you have QT installed on your machine before running Suspenders.
+It requires you have QT installed on your machine before running Pollinate.

 Instructions for installing QT on most systems are [available here](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-QT).